side-effectsApril 26, 2026·8 min read

 • Loose stools 1-2 times in the days following injection

-• Decreased appetite (this is the intended effect)
+• Decreased appetite (the intended effect)

 • Mild fatigue during the first 2-4 weeks